Year of graduation: 2016

 Laura Blake interview

-Studying environmental science at Plymouth University gave me the motivation and the drive to raise awareness of environmental issues that threaten our ecosystems today.
+Studying environmental science at University of Plymouth gave me the motivation and the drive to raise awareness of environmental issues that threaten our ecosystems today.
 I had a great team of lecturers supporting me.

-Laura talks about where she works now and how Plymouth University helped her get there.
+Laura talks about where she works now and how University of Plymouth helped her get there.

 “The nature of the course and the enthusiasm of all of the academics gave me the motivation, aspiration, and encouragement to […] achieve my ambitions.”